marianleica/azrez/README.md

 1) A Windows Client machine on which you have the .NET framework (minimum version .NET 8.0) runtime or SDK installed on your system prior to running AZREZ.

-  To install .NET with Powershell, follow the steps in: https://learn.microsoft.com/en-us/dotnet/core/install/windows#install-with-powershell

 **To install .NET runtime 8.0.10 via elevated PowerShell**:

 ```